 Each member of the group will use a rubric to evaluate all group members (excluding self).
 The rubric will become available on the day of group assignments so that you all will know how to evaluate your peers and how they are evaluating you.
-The completed evaluation should be done in Word and uploaded to ELMS by Friday, December 9th.
-You are welcome to upload it any time after your presentation.
+The completed evaluation should be done in Word and uploaded to ELMS by Friday, May 12 by 11:59 PM.
+You can upload it any time after your presentation, by the due date.
 Note: Any student who fails to evaluate his/her peers will have 5 points deducted from their presentation grade.
 If any group member is discovered to be free riding on the work of others, their presentation grade will be lowered.
 A more detailed guide on the assignment and grading criteria will be posted on ELMS.